 Requests are frequently made to host events on Chester County’s regional trails.
-The purpose of a Special Event Trail Agreement (SETA) is to provide direction as to how requests will be processed.
+The purpose of a Special Event Trail Agreement (SETA) is to explain how agreements are processed.
 A SETA is required when an activity has the potential to reduce or disrupt the full usage or enjoyment of the trail for others.
 Any organized activity, which includes or necessitates the deployment of additional county staff, emergency services personnel, or volunteers for the safe and orderly movement of people; the proper use of County resources and other public infrastructure, and involves a higher potential of risk and liability shall require a SETA.

-Your event is a guest of a Chester County regional trail and should impact other trails users as little as possible.
+Your event should impact other trails users as little as possible.
 This document provides the framework for holding an event on Chester Valley Trail, Schuylkill River Trail or Struble Trail.

 A separate agreement is required to host an event within a Chester County Park.

 - Chester Valley & Schuylkill River Trails 610-469-1916

 - Struble Trail - 610-942-2450

 While we have tried to make this process as simple as possible, please be aware that in addition to Chester County you will need to contact township agencies, specifically for crossings of township roadways, for additional assistance and/ or permits.
 Contact information is listed below.